Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Conclusions

-Preprocessing can also have a significant impact on the anomalies detected.
-Following \citet{Walmsley_2021}, we greyscaled the images before feature extraction through a straightforward averaging of the three optical channels.
-However, it is worth noting that using established band weightings, such as those available in OpenCV\footnote{\url{https://docs.opencv.org/4.x/de/d25/imgproc_color_conversions.html}}, could potentially offer a more suitable approach for creating the greyscale images \citep{Etsebeth}.
-Furthermore, our use of the basic sigma clipping procedure, as described in \citet{Walmsley_2021}, proved effective in reducing noise but at times could not accommodate nearby bright sources within the cutouts.
-Alternative techniques, like the sigma clipping and masking procedure used in \citet{Lochner_2021}, may provide improved results by ensuring the removal of all sources that are not part of the target object.
+Pre-processing can also have a significant impact on the anomalies detected.
+Following Walmsley et al. \citeyearpar{Walmsley_2021}, we greyscaled the images before feature extraction through a straightforward averaging of the three optical channels.
+However, it is worth noting that using established band weightings, such as those available in OpenCV\footnote{\url{https://docs.opencv.org/4.x/de/d25/imgproc_color_conversions.html}}, could potentially offer a more suitable approach for creating the greyscale images (Etsebeth \citeyear{Etsebeth}).
+Furthermore, our use of the basic sigma clipping procedure, as described in Walmsley et al. \citeyearpar{Walmsley_2021}, proved effective in reducing noise but at times could not accommodate nearby bright sources within the cut-outs.
+Alternative techniques, like the sigma clipping and masking procedure used in Lochner \& Bassett \citeyearpar{Lochner_2021}, may provide improved results by ensuring the removal of all sources that are not part of the target object.

-For feature extraction, we showed that using the pre-trained CNN from \citet{Walmsley_2021} to obtain representations of images works extremely well for DECaLS data, further demonstrating the value of CNNs as general-purpose feature extractors.
+For feature extraction, we showed that using the pre-trained CNN from Walmsley et al. \citeyearpar{Walmsley_2021} to obtain representations of images works extremely well for DECaLS data, further demonstrating the value of CNNs as general-purpose feature extractors.
 This adaptability reduces the need for expensive labelling and allows the reuse of networks for other, unsupervised tasks.
-It also highlights the value of training networks to solve complex classification tasks on large datasets and publicly releasing the trained network weights and code for use by the community on other tasks and datasets.
+It also highlights the value of training networks to solve complex classification tasks on large data sets and publicly releasing the trained network weights and code for use by the community on other tasks and data sets.